-My plant based rendition has been seasonly adjusted from the rich and creamy, comforting recipe (found here) to something that is intended to be eaten on a warm summer day, with a glass of crisp white wine, or lemonade.
+My plant based moussaka rendition has been seasonally adjusted from the rich and creamy, comforting recipe (found here) to something that is intended to be eaten on a warm summer day, with a glass of crisp white wine, or lemonade.
 I moved away from the traditional casserole dish in order to please every single one of your guests’ tastes buds.
-In this manner, everyone is able to pile up their moussaka however they so please.
+In this manner, everyone is able to pile up their moussaka however they so, please.
 I, of course, am not shy of piling my plate with every nutritious, vegan ingredient included in the recipe, so I suggest to you to try the same.

 How to find a quality olive oil

-I highly suggest utilizing a top quality olive oil in the creation of the lentil ‘meat’ sauce.
+I highly suggest utilizing top-quality olive oil in the creation of the lentil ‘meat’ sauce.
 When you consider quality in terms of oil in your cooking, the health benefits can be copious.
 “The fatty acid in olive oil is a monounsaturated fat called oleic acid, making up 73% of the total oil content.
 Studies suggest that oleic acid reduces inflammation!
 Monounsaturated fats like this olive oil can withstand high heat without turning bitter or overpowering the dish – it is also amazing as a finishing oil.
 Bonus!
-Olive oil also contains high levels of Vitamin E and K. This sauce is made absolutely perfect with a smidge of cinnamon and cloves, along with other herbs, and a touch of coconut sugar to complete a smooth, yet hearty vegan base to this delicious plant based summer recipe.
+Olive oil also contains high levels of Vitamin E and K. This sauce is made absolutely perfect with a smidge of cinnamon and cloves, along with other herbs, and a touch of coconut sugar to complete a smooth, yet hearty vegan base to this delicious plant-based summer recipe.

-If you are feeling a bit more adventurous, and crave adding this moussaka to another dish, it pairs well over top of a Greek salad.
-But my absolute favourite finishing touch to this plant based summer recipe is my vegan feta, made with tofu.
+If you are feeling a bit more adventurous, and crave adding this vegan moussaka to another dish, it pairs well over top of a Greek salad.
+But my absolute favourite finishing touch to this plant-based summer recipe is my vegan feta, made with tofu.
 Who said you can’t find a great, flavourful vegan alternative to feta?
 This Greek girl sure has and you can trust me, you’ll become obsessed.

 See the recipe card below for how to make my Vegan Summer Moussaka.
 Enjoy!